MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 [[#2487]](https://github.com/OData/odata.net/pull/2487) Fixed bug in `LoadProperty` for complex properties and complex collection properties

-[[#2497]](https://github.com/OData/odata.net/pull/2497) Fixed bug causing JSON batch responses in WebAPI to be written out of order when using `DefaultStreamBasedJsonWrtierFactory`.
+[[#2497]](https://github.com/OData/odata.net/pull/2497) Fixed bug causing JSON batch responses in WebAPI to be written out of order when using `DefaultStreamBasedJsonWriterFactory`.

 ***Improvements***